conmolloy/Geojson-Script/README.md

 External library used are the OS library and the CSV library. https://docs.python.org/2/library/csv.html make sure these are installed before running they python version of the script.

+To use the example index.html you will have to get a mapbox API access token. (https://www.mapbox.com/help/create-api-access-token/)

 Enjoy!